SmritiLVijay/Hospital-Management-System/README.md

 <img width="959" alt="image" src="https://github.com/SmritiLVijay/Hospital-Management-System/assets/90603503/0165d759-e183-443b-a9b2-a43e5ca85a02">

-When the name of Doctor is entered, it get stored in the database.
-The page will show all the patients data that was added for a particular doctor.
+When the name of Doctor is entered, it gets stored in the database.
+The page will show all the patients' data that was added for a particular doctor.
 This data gets entered to the patient collection as well as doctor collection:

 <img width="960" alt="image" src="https://github.com/SmritiLVijay/Hospital-Management-System/assets/90603503/f8deb45f-e486-42a2-b2c1-7fa297aa2101">